TanBendong/Spatial-temporal-Adaptive-Transient-Stability-Assessment-for-Power-System-under-Missing-Data/README.md

 # Spatial-temporal-Adaptive-Transient-Stability-Assessment-for-Power-System-under-Missing-Data
-Code for our paper "Spatial-temporal Adaptive Transient Stability Assessment for Power System under Missing Data"
+These are codes for our paper "Spatial-temporal Adaptive Transient Stability Assessment for Power System under Missing Data" The following words provide usage for these codes.
+Enjoy it!

-$ s_{1}=1 $
+## Relief_FT
+* main.m:
+* Relief_FT:
+* weights.mat: